 Plant a sunflower house!
-Having your sunflower tower is great for the birds and also just a fun activity to introduce kids to gardening.
+A sunflower tower is great for the birds and also a fun activity for introducing kids to gardening.
 You’ll be blooming sprouts of sunshine in no time!

 With their colorful centers ringed with a crown of petals, sunflowers (Helianthus annuus) may be the happiest flowers in the garden.
 They are guaranteed to brighten up even the gloomiest of days, whether planted in a long row along a fence or massed in a sunny border.